snowdriftcoop/snowdrift/BEGINNERS.md

 #### Building your updates

-After making and saving changes, you can use
-`cabal install --enable-tests -fdev` to recompile followed by `Snowdrift Development` to run the site.
-If you prefer, `yesod devel` is a command that does both of these and can stay running, and it will automatically recompile and restart the site after most changes (use `cabal install` in cases where `yesod devel` fails to recognize a change).
+The `yesod devel` command can be left running in a terminal while work is done elsewhere.
+It will automatically recompile and restart the site whenever it detects file changes.

 Refresh your browser view at localhost:3000 to see the updates.

+In rare cases, you may need to run `cabal clean` if yesod devel fails to recognize a change.

-In the respective terminal window, you can quit `Snowdrift Development` with Ctrl+C or stop `yesod devel` by hitting ENTER a few times.
+To stop yesod devel, press ENTER a few times.

 ### Testing changes